tadaspetra/agora/call_summary/GUIDE.md

 }
 ```
 ## End Transcription
-To end the transcription, we use a similar function to starting, except we need to pass the Task ID and the Builder Token to the API call.
+To end the transcription, we use a similar function to starting, except we must pass the Task ID and the Builder Token to the API call.

 ```dart
 Future<void> stopTranscription() async {